isomerpages/csc-knowledge/_ethos-issue-24/Sustainability as Behavioural Change: Nudging the Good, Discouraging the Bad.md

 </ul>
 <p>In becoming Eco Avengers, students learn to take the initiative to address sustainability issues, without waiting for others to do so.</p>
 <br>
-<p class="small-text"><strong>Contributed by Vivian Lai, Environmental Behavioural Sciences and Economics Research Unit, Ministry of Sustainability and the Environment</strong></p>
+<p class="small-text"><b>Contributed by Vivian Lai, Environmental Behavioural Sciences and Economics Research Unit, Ministry of Sustainability and the Environment</b></p>
 <hr>
 <p style="font-weight: bold; letter-spacing: 1px;" class="small-text">NOTE</p>
 <ol>